What is a Wisconsin Quitclaim Deed?

 This is different than a warranty deed, which is the more standard type of deed and requires a title search and inquiry.
 Because of this, the buyer takes on risk in a quitclaim deed, because they have no recourse if title problems develop.

 Wisconsin quitclaim deeds are most often used when transferring property within a family, putting property into a trust for estate planning purposes or removing a potential interest holder from the property.
-A WI quitclaim deed is sometimes mistakenly called a “quit claim deed,” “quit claims deed,” or “quick claim deed.”
+A quitclaim deed is sometimes mistakenly called a “quit claim deed,” “quit claims deed,” or “quick claim deed.”

 Important Laws & Requirements